2026 Pennsylvania elections: United States House of Representatives

 All of Pennsylvania's 17 seats in the United States House of Representatives are up for election in 2026.

 10 seats are currently held by Republicans, and 7 are currently held by Democrats.

 Governor

 Incumbent Democratic governor Josh Shapiro was first elected in 2022 with 56.5% of the vote.
-He is eligible to run for re-election to a second term in office but has not yet stated if he will do so.
+He is eligible to run for re-election to a second term in office and in January 2026 announced he would do so.

-Incumbent state treasurer Stacy Garrity is running for the Republican nomination.
-State senator Doug Mastriano, who was the Republican nominee for governor in 2022, is also considering a run for governor.
+Incumbent state treasurer Stacy Garrity is running for the Republican nomination with, as of yet, no primary opposition after securing the endorsement of Donald Trump.
+State senator Doug Mastriano, who was the Republican nominee for governor in 2022, also considered a second run for governor, but ultimately declined.

 State Senate

 25 of the 50 in the Pennsylvania State Senate are up for election in 2026.
 Republicans have held control of the chamber since 1994.

 Republicans currently hold 27 seats in the State Senate, and Democrats hold 23.

 State House of Representatives

 All 203 seats in the Pennsylvania House of Representatives are up for election in 2026.
 Democrats flipped control of the chamber in 2022 for the first time since 2010 and retained control in 2024 with a one seat majority.

-Democrats currently control 102 seats in the State House, and Republicans control 101.
+Democrats currently control 103 seats in the State House, and Republicans control 100.